infinity-club-bba/Infinity_blood/README.md

 # Infinity Blood

 Welcome to **Infinity Blood**,  where technology meets compassion to create a seamless platform for blood donors and recipients.
 Our app is designed to bridge the gap between those willing to donate blood and individuals urgently in need..
-Developed by Embarki Omar, a skilled code-craft developer affiliated with the Infinity Club in the MI (Management and Informatics) department at Mohamed El Bachir El Ibrahimi University.
+Developed by Embarki Omar, a skilled developer affiliated with the Infinity Club in the MI (Mathematics and Informatics) department at Mohamed El Bachir El Ibrahimi University.

 ## Table of Contents
 1. [Introduction](#introduction)